NFF sponsorship for PhD courses

 Central to the mission of NFF is to stimulate research in business studies and the exchange of ideas across the Nordic countries.
 The NFF Doctoral Initiative aims to enable doctoral students and faculty members to come together in pan-Nordic doctoral courses and workshops.

-During the Covid-19 crisis, NFF offers financial support to NFF member institutions wishing to offer a digital subject-based or methodology doctoral course as follows.
+NFF normally supports face-to-face courses, but during the Covid-19 crisis, we prioritize financial support to NFF member institutions wishing to offer digital subject-based or methodology doctoral courses following the criteria below.

 The number of participants is minimum 7 and maximum 20.
 If the number of applicants exceeds 20, doctoral students from NFF member institutions take priority.

 The course faculty must include academics affiliated with NFF member institutions from least two countries.

 The financial support by NFF is paid directly to the host institution, which must be a NFF member.
 (Is my institution a member?
 See https://nordicacademy.hi.is/members/)